fedwiki/wiki-storage-leveldb/ReadMe.md

 wiki-node-server repository that you are developing with.

 **N.B.** the plugin page
-test requires a copy of the `wiki-plugin-chart` repository to be alongside the wiki-node-server repository.
+testing also requires a copy of the `wiki-plugin-chart` repository to be alongside the wiki-node-server repository.